Descending into the depths¶

 --- @overload fun(): DescendMessage

-local DescendMessage = prism.Object:extend("DescendMessage")
+local DescendMessage = prism.Message:extend("DescendMessage")

 return DescendMessage

-Next, we’ll define the Descend
+Next, we’ll define the Descend action.

-local DescendTarget = prism.Target()
+local DescendTarget = prism.Target(prism.components.Stair)

 :range(1)